Sobach/mskbeat.backend/README.md

 - collector.py: contains classes for online data parsing in Instagram, Twitter, and VKontakte.
 Also has console UI.
 TBD: remove console UI; rewrite output queues (like in CollectorEmulator); fix bugs;

-- detector.py: currently main working file; Event, EventDetector, and CollectorEmulator classes inside (TBD: remove emulator to a separate file with commandline tools);
+- detector.py: currently main working file; Event and EventDetector classes;

 - detector_legacy.py: "ancient" project for event detector, currently deprecated, but some code bieces could be useful.

 - settings_template.py: settings.py is required file for backend, but it contains sensitive data (SM credentials).
 This is a template for settings.

+- emulator.py: CollectorEmulator class.